‘I want to travel but I’m in a relationship’ – ah, what a dilemma.

 Well, there is no one-size-fits-all answer I’m afraid.
 Every relationship is different, every set of circumstances are different, and I can’t sit here and make your decisions for you.

-I Want to Go Travelling but My Boyfriend Doesn’t – What Should I Do?
+I Want to Travel but I’m in a Relationship – What Should I Do?

 The reason I say this is because I believe that these three scenarios are all very different.

 For example, I have been travelling for over 4 years.
-I have not spent longer than a couple of months in my home country since I was a student (aside from now, thanks Mr Pandemic), and have been what you would call ‘nomadic’ for most of my adult life.
+I have not spent longer than a couple of months in my home country since I was a student, and have been what you would call ‘nomadic’ for most of my adult life.

 The point that I am making is that if you are already travelling and you meet somebody that wants you to stop for them, then you are entitled to politely tell them to F off and not to let the door hit them on the way out.